Helping People Achieve Amazing Smiles

 Being an orthodontist is about helping people make lasting, positive changes in their lives.
 Having straight teeth improves a person’s oral and overall health.
 It also improves their self-esteem and gives them confidence, as they know they have an incredible smile.
 Best of all, their new smiles will last a lifetime!

 I am humbled by the trust patients place in me and take that responsibility seriously.
-I understand each person has their own desires, as well as clinical and personal concerns.
+I understand that people have their own desires, as well as clinical and personal concerns.
 I encourage patients to talk openly with me about what they need from care.
-That gives me the best insight into how I can exceed their expectations and deliver the smile of their dreams.
+Doing so gives me the best insight into how I can exceed their expectations and deliver the smile of their dreams.

 Education and Continuing Education